peterbe/hashin/README.rst

     hashin futures --requirements-file=stuff/requirements/prod.txt

-By default sha256 hashes are used, but this can be overriden using the ``--algorithm`` argument::
+By default ``sha256`` hashes are used, but this can be overridden using the ``--algorithm`` argument::

     hashin futures --algorithm=sha512